PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 root@kali:~/ctf#
 ```

-While I knew there was more here, I had a feeling this could be a potential rabbithole without more information.
+While I knew there had to be more here, I had a feeling this could potentially be a rabbit hole without more information.
 I decided to crawl the webserver to see if I could learn anything more about the target before focusing on this any longer.

 ### Enumerating the webserver
 I opened site index to find a single image and little else.

 ![brainpan http index](/img/brainpan_http_index.png)

-Probing around for an `robots.txt` or other common directories wasn't fruitful so I decided to run `gobuster` against the webserver with the `directories-2.3-medium.txt` wordlist to see if I could identify any less common directory names.
+Probing around for an `robots.txt` or other common directories yielded nothing so I decided to run `gobuster` against the webserver with the `directories-2.3-medium.txt` wordlist to see if I could identify any less common directory names.

 ```
 root@kali:~/ctf# gobuster dir -u 'http://10.10.42.127:10000/' -w /usr/share/seclists/Discovery/Web-Content/